FinTech and Sustainable Development

 Digitalization is transforming financial and capital markets, of that there is no doubt.
 Less clear is how we can best harness this disruption to ensure financing for the Sustainable Development Goals (SDGs) and the goals of the Paris Agreement on climate change.
 The newly-established U.N.
 Secretary General’s Task Force on Digital Financing for the SDGs is designed to figure out answers to this question, and to actively catalyze arising opportunities and mitigate associated risks.

 Digitalization is far more than turning everything we know into ones and zeros.
 Gathering, moving, and using more data will make it faster and cheaper.
 This increased digitalization drives fundamental changes in business models, markets, and the design of physical infrastructure, and enables new policy and regulatory options.
-It covers a growing technological ecosystem, including artificial intelligence, the “internet of things,” blockchain, and cryptocurrencies, as well as the more basic but all-important mobile payment platforms.
+It covers a growing technological ecosystem, including artificial intelligence, augmented reality, the “internet of things,” blockchain, and cryptocurrencies, as well as the more basic but all-important mobile payment platforms.
 Digitalization will disrupt and recast the $300 trillion global financial systems as part of its impact on reshaping the core of the real economy.
 It is already changing the ways we pay for everything from food to energy to health care.
 Beyond that, it will change these goods and services themselves, our understanding of their relationship to us, and so how we value our options in making choices.
 As Jack Ma asserted in Davos this January, tomorrow’s digital economy offers us a way to address many of our global and local goals, from decent livelihoods to tempering the pace and effects of climate change.
 Digital financing could boost the GDP of emerging economies by $3.7 trillion by 2025.
 Yet its impact on sustainable development is less certain.
 Financial inclusion is most clearly associated with digital finance or FinTech.
 There have been significant advances at this nexus, catalyzed through the leadership, for example, of the U.N.
 Secretary General’s Special Envoy on Financial Inclusion, Queen Maxima of the Netherlands.
 It was a welcome sight to see financial inclusion as a core theme running through Singapore’s annual Fintech Festival last November, one of the world’s largest gatherings of FinTech folks.

 More broadly, FinTech could help in ensuring that financing decisions take greater account of social and environmental externalities: from climate risk to community impacts to labor standards.
 For example, U.N.
 Women is using blockchain to strengthen financial autonomy and security for women.
 Crowdsourcing is being used to fund distributed solar technology, made accessible to poorer communities through the use of mobile payment systems, increasingly linked to valorization through tokenization.